fingerprintjs/fingerprintjs-vue-example/README.md

 ## Further Steps

-If you would like to know more, please visit our [Documentation](https://dev.fingerprintjs.com/docs) to see best practices and guides on how to implement them.
+If you would like to learn more, please visit our [Documentation](https://dev.fingerprintjs.com/docs) to see best practices for using FingerprintJS and guides on how to implement them.

-If you have a question, please contact us at [support@fingerprintjs.com](support@fingerprintjs.com).
+If you have any questions, please contact us at [support@fingerprintjs.com](support@fingerprintjs.com).